kriparajp1/oszoom/README.md

 #### OSDetector

-Static utility class for detecting operating system information.
+Static utility class for detecting operating system information using **feature detection** (not user agent parsing).

+**Note:** This class uses browser capabilities, APIs, and platform features to detect the OS.
+It does **not** parse user agent strings, making it resistant to user agent diffing and privacy tools that randomize user agent information.

 **Methods:**
-- `detect(): OSDetectionResult` - Detect OS and return detailed information
+- `detect(): OSDetectionResult` - Detect OS and return detailed information using feature analysis
 - `isOS(targetOS: OS): boolean` - Check if specific OS is detected
 - `isMobile(): boolean` - Check if on mobile device
-- `getBrowser(): string | undefined` - Get detected browser name
+- `getBrowser(): string | undefined` - Get detected browser name (using feature detection)

 #### ZoomManager